SpikeInterface/spikeinterface/doc/modules/core.rst

 and annotations associated to the object.
 The save function also supports parallel processing to speed up the writing process.

-From a SpikeInterface folder, the saved object can be reloaded with the :code:`si.load_extractor()` function.
+From a SpikeInterface folder, the saved object can be reloaded with the :code:`load_extractor()` function.
 This saving/loading features enables to store SpikeInterface objects efficiently and to distribute processing.

 .. code-block:: python